Silicone vs. Saline Implants

-The debate on the best implant for a breast augmentation, also known as a ‘boob job’, has been around for decades.
+The debate on the best implant for breast augmentation, also known as a ‘boob job’, has been around for decades.
 Some women swear by silicone while others wouldn’t go any other route than saline implants.
 Even surgeons can’t always agree.

 The truth is, there’s no cookie-cutter answer for everyone.
 Both saline and silicone have pros and cons leaving it down to your personal preference.
 We’ve created this short guide to help you learn a little more about each as a start to your decision-making process.